 The Extras: This space (and the existing architectural details of the built-ins and fireplace) made it a natural fit for a small conversation area in front of the bed.
 A small round rug anchors and "defines" that space, without making it feel cumbersome or obstructing the flow of the rest of the room.

-The In-And-Out Master Bedroom
+The In-And-Out Primary Bedroom

 The Layout: Designing for a room surrounded with doors on three sides can be tricky—but the end result is so worth it.
-"While we didn't have a large floor plan to work with here, the views outside this master bedroom were grand," recalls Aly Morford.
+"While we didn't have a large floor plan to work with here, the views outside this primary bedroom were grand," recalls Aly Morford.
 "Given the small footprint, we also decided to use pendant lighting to maximize the functional space in the room.
 The end result is an airy and open oasis!"

 The Bed: Keeping the bedframe simple (while still evoking the natural elements outside with a hint of warm-toned wood) allows the focus to stay on the view.
 (No sightline-obscuring footboard here.)